sjustus/fend-proj7-neighborhood-map/project-checklist-neighborhood.md

 []      State control is manage appropriately
-[]        Event handlers are passed as props to child components []        State is manages by parent component functions when appropriate []      There are at least 5 locations in the model (hard-coded or retrieved from a data API) []      There no errors
+[]        Event handlers are passed as props to child components []        State is manages by parent component functions when appropriate [x]      There are at least 5 locations in the model (hard-coded or retrieved from a data API) []      There no errors
 []      There are no warnings that resulted from no following the best practices listed in the documentation, such as using key for list items
 []      All code is functional and formatted properly

-Next Steps:
--Connect FourSquare
--Add infowindows
--Dynamically populate content in infowindow with data from FourSquare api -Display default locations in sidebar
--Implement search filter to filter locations in list and markers on map based on user input -Style website and add responsiveness
--Audit for accessibility and make adjustments as necessary -Implement service worker